aqlimakhan/business-analyst-portfolio/case-studies/export-compliance-screening/02-requirement-gathering/1-stakeholder-interview-sarah-thompson.md

 3. Which KPIs are currently below target?
 (How does leadership know this process is underperforming?
 What metrics or reports are reviewed?)

 4. What risks concern leadership the most?
+(If the current process continues without any improvements, what are the biggest risks to the business?

 5. Which teams are most affected?